 Covered sidewalks on Main Street are not allowed.
-All other cases will be considered on a case-by-case basis using the intent and principles of this chapter as guidance.
+Applications will be considered on a case-by-case basis using the intent and principles of this chapter as guidance.

 Exterior Lighting Standards

 • Lighting shall be designed in a manner to avoid disturbances and glare onto adjacent properties.